OpherV/evolb/README.md

 Evolution is a scary concept for those who don't know it very well.
 This is due to a plethora of reasons.
 Some of them being:

-- Concepts in evolution contradict cultural conceptions
+- Concepts in evolution may contradict cultural predispositions
-- It's a complicated process, with many intricate parts
+- A complicated process, with many intricate parts
-- It's hard to grasp because of the long time scale (the famous "no witnesses" argument)
+- Hard to grasp because of the long time scale (the famous "no witnesses" argument)
 - Unlike dogma, science is based on doubt, discovery and readjustment.
 For some it's difficult to "believe" in something that's not absolute and prone to change.